Crystal Dickinson

 Crystal Anne Dickinson is an American actress.
 She made her Broadway debut in the play Clybourne Park written by Bruce Norris and directed by Pam MacKinnon.

 Early life and education

-Crystal Dickinson was born in New Jersey.
+Dickinson was born in Belleville, New Jersey, and grew up in Irvington, New Jersey.
 She graduated from Seton Hall University in 1998 in the College of Communication and the Arts.
-She also received an MFA from the University of Illinois at Champaign-Urbana and studied at the London Academy of Music and Dramatic Art.
+She also received an MFA from the University of Illinois Urbana-Champaign and studied at the London Academy of Music and Dramatic Art.